 - Cost per Conversion plus Cost per Sale (CPA + CPS): Both of the above combined.

-- Cost per Click (CPC): Flat amount publisher earns per unique click.
+- Cost per Click (CPC): Flat amount the publisher earns per unique click.

 - Cost per Thousand Impressions (CPM): Flat amount the partner earns for every 1,000 impressions.